ernest-bruce/human-internet/humanity/humanity.md

 · they also lobby intensely to curtail or weaken rules that are incompatible with their goals or business practices

 in the human_internet, entities that work with personal_data are punished if they do not follow the rules
-· however, the human_internet provides infrastructure that makes it easy for such entities to adhere to rules and policies aimed at protecting personal_data
+· however, the human_internet provides infrastructure that makes it easy for any entity to adhere to rules and policies aimed at protecting personal_data
-· the infrastructure of the human_internet uses the policies and rules of the ecosystem as the framework on which its operations are implemented
+· the human_internet uses people·centric rules and policies as the framework on which its infrastructure is designed and its operations implemented
 · therefore, the natural state of personal_data in the ecosystem is *private*
-· only the entities that the data_owner authorizes can access eir data, and the data is kept secured through minimal effort by those entities
+· only the entities that the data_owner authorizes can access eir data, which is kept secure through minimal effort by those entities
 · entities who put personal_data at risk do so because they perform perilous, nonstandard actions on data, such as not protecting it using strong security measures including encryption
 · the ecosystem facilitates remedial actions against entities who put personal_data, and the safety of its owners, at risk

 in addition to securing personal_data, the human_internet provides its users stronger means of managing their identity
 · ***the human_internet does not support anonymity***
-· when people publish content that others can view, the viewers can readily identity the source of the content
+· when people publish content that others can view, the viewers can readily identify the source of the content
-· this helps to combat the spread of false information by entities with nefarious motives, such as the **Russian Federation’s** drive to sew mistrust and hate throughout the world
+· this helps to combat the spread of false information by entities with nefarious motives, such as the **Russian Federation** in its drive to sow mistrust and hate throughout the world

 the human_internet also provides more useful ways to consume content that are possible on the internet
 · the ecosystem follows closely the concepts and ideas spoused by [**Ted Nelson**][Ted·Nelson], the originator of hypertext and hypermedia
-· his concepts provide for a more immersive and informative content·consumption experience, one that is especially useful for people who do a lot of research
+· his concepts provide for a more immersive and informative content·consumption experience, one that is especially useful for people who do a lot of research such as teachers, students, lawyers, and scientists

 &nbsp;
 &nbsp;